 Pros

-- Offers CFDs on over 2,800 instruments, including company shares
+- Offers CFDs on over 2,800 instruments, including shares

 - Zero withdrawal and deposit fees